A God Walks into Abar

-"A God Walks into Abar" is the eighth episode of the HBO superhero drama miniseries Watchmen, based on the 1986 DC Comics series of the same name by Alan Moore and Dave Gibbons.
+"A God Walks into Abar" (solicited as "A God Walks into A Bar") is the eighth episode of the HBO superhero drama miniseries Watchmen, based on the 1986 DC Comics series of the same name by Alan Moore and Dave Gibbons.
 It was written by Jeff Jensen and Damon Lindelof and directed by Nicole Kassell, and aired on December 8, 2019.
 The episode centers on the character of Doctor Manhattan and events of his life after the comic.

 Synopsis

 In 2009, on the anniversary of VVN (Victory in Vietnam) Day, Angela Abar, then a police officer in Saigon, is met by Doctor Manhattan in a bar.
 Manhattan introduces himself and asks Angela to dinner the next night.
 Angela initially doesn't believe Manhattan, as numerous people are dressed as him for the holiday.
 After explaining how he experiences time simultaneously, Manhattan says that after leaving Earth in 1985, he had been on Europa, creating life in a closed ecosystem.
 He had created clones of Phillips and Crookshanks, the lord and lady of a British manor who had housed him and his father after they escaped Nazi Germany in the 1930s.
 Manhattan explains that, after he surreptitiously witnessed the two having sex, Phillip and Crookshanks encouraged him to create something beautiful.
-After creating life on Europa, he teleported the manor there for the clones, but eventually left because of the clones' obsession with pleasing and worshiping him.
+After creating life on Europa, he teleported the manor there for the clones, but eventually left because of the clones' obsession with pleasing and worshipping him.

 Angela continues to doubt Manhattan's identity and his reasons for his interest in her.
 Manhattan explains events of the future to her, knowing she will help him during a period in time that he cannot foresee.
 In two weeks' time, Angela helps Manhattan select a body from a morgue to take on its human appearance to avoid detection.
 He adopts the persona of Calvin Jelani, who had recently died of a presumed heart attack.
 In six months, Angela becomes frustrated with Manhattan's lack of empathy.
 Manhattan visits Adrian Veidt, who has isolated himself at Karnak, his Antarctica base.
 Seeing that Manhattan has fallen in love, Veidt offers him a small device he had created in 1985, originally intended as a weapon to use against Manhattan.
 The device uses tachyons to inhibit Manhattan's memory, rendering him unable to use his powers except in life-or-death circumstances.
 In exchange, Manhattan offers to teleport Veidt to his Europa ecosystem, where the Phillips and Crookshanks clones will serve and adore him as he so desires.